A polynomial kernel for $3$-leaf power deletion

-\begin{LEM} Let $(A,B)$ be a complete split of a graph $G$.
-If $G$ has an obstruction $H$ having exactly two vertices in $A$, then $H$ is isomorphic to the bull. \end{LEM} \begin{proof} We denote by $a_1$ and $a_2$ the vertices in $V(H)\cap A$.
-Suppose that both $a_1$ and $a_2$ have neighbors in $B$.
-Since $N(A)\cup N(B)$ is a clique, $a_1$ and $a_2$ are adjacent, and have the same set of neighbors in $B$.
-Then $a_1$ and $a_2$ are true twins in $H$, contradicting (O\ref{O1}).
-Therefore, either $a_1$ or $a_2$, say $a_1$, has no neighbors in $B$.
+\begin{LEM} Let $G$ be a graph and $(A,B)$ be a complete split of $G$.
+If $G$ has an obstruction $H$ having exactly two vertices in $A$, then $H$ is isomorphic to the bull. \end{LEM} \begin{proof} We denote by~$a_1$ and~$a_2$ the vertices in $V(H)\cap A$.
+Note that~$H$ has at least three vertices in~$B$.
+Suppose for contradiction that both $a_1$ and $a_2$ have neighbors in~$B$.
+Since $N(A)\cup N(B)$ is a clique, $a_1$ and $a_2$ are adjacent and have the same set of neighbors in~$B$.
+Then $a_1$ and $a_2$ are true twins in~$H$, contradicting (\ref{O1}).

+Therefore, either $a_1$ or $a_2$ has no neighbors in $B$.
+By symmetry, we may assume that $a_1$ has no neighbors in $B$.
 Since $H$ is connected, $a_1$ is adjacent to $a_2$.
-Thus, $a_1$ has degree $1$ in $H$.
-By (O\ref{O3}), $a_2$ has at most three neighbors in $H$.
-By (O\ref{O6}), $a_2$ has at least three neighbors in $H$.
-Therefore, $a_2$ has degree $3$ in $H$, and the bull is the only possible obstruction for $H$. \end{proof}
+Thus, $a_1$ has degree $1$ in~$H$.
+Since $N(A)\cup N(B)$ is a clique, by~(\ref{O3}),~$a_2$ has at most three neighbors in~$H$.
+Then by (\ref{O6}), $a_2$ has degree~$3$ in~$H$.
+Hence, the bull is the only possible obstruction for $H$. \end{proof}